swoldemi/World-Leaders-Facial-Recognition/README.md

 ## Steps to Reach Classification
 1) Image collection
- - Currently, the classifier can recognize leaders from the following countries (as of Dec 2017):
+ - Currently, the classifier can recognize leaders (some better than others) from the following countries (as of Dec 2017):
    - The United States of America: President Donald Trump
    - Canada: Prime Minister Justin Trudeau
    - China: President Xi Jinping